21prompts/act/PROMPTS.md

 - cancel should be on left, in grey color

 Next, review the checklist in tasks.md and implement the task add feature both on frontend and backend.

+### Prompt 8.1

+Let's set up the eta slider in discrete steps when manually changed, but smooth when text-input's change is reflected:

+5, 10, 15, 20, 30, 45, 60, 90, 120, 150, 180

+This will make it easy to slide and pick a standard slot of time.

+### Prompt 8.2

+The elements "duration" and "durationDisplay" should update when slider is changed.
+They are currently not updating.

+### Prompt 8.3

+When I type "17min" in duration input and focus is blurred when I tab out / click elsewhere, the slider should update automatically.
+Round off the input to closest time slot in datalist.

+### Prompt 8.4

+Review the code written so far and check off all completed tasks in tasks.md